What Matters for Simulation to Online Reinforcement Learning on Real Robots: A Recipe for Stable Sim-to-Online RL

+When $\data_0$ cannot be retained during online learning \citep{zhou2025efficient}, we instead approximate it by collecting data using the initial policy $\pi_0$ \emph{before} any updates to $\Qn_\phi$ or $\pi_n$.
+This warm-start collection is already standard in off-policy RL \citep[cf.][]{haarnoja2018soft}, and \citet{zhou2025efficient} show that it is crucial to mitigate instabilities in \emph{offline-to-online} RL.
+Practically, we simply run $\pi_0$ for $N^* \ll N$ trials~(without updating) and treat this as the initial buffer.

-\paragraph{Warms starts as a proxy for data retention.} \looseness=-1We evaluate warm starts as an alternative for data retention.
+\paragraph{Warm starts approximate retained simulator replay.} \looseness=-1We evaluate warm starts as an alternative for data retention.
 To this end, we do not load $\data_0$ but rather prefill $\data_{\text{online}}$ using a fixed copy of $\pi_0$ for $N^*$ iterations.
 For the Franka Emika Panda and Unitree Go1, we collect $5000$ transitions, corresponding to $N^* = 20$ and $N^* = 5$ respectively \citep[cf.][]{zhou2025efficient}.
 For the Race Car we use $1250$ transitions, which correspond to $N^* = 5$ episodes.
 The results are presented in \Cref{fig:wsrl-all}, where for the Franka Emika Panda robot, learning succeeds even without a warm start.
-In contrary, for the Unitree Go1 and Race Car robots, performance significantly degrades without it.
+In contrast, for the Unitree Go1 and Race Car robots, the performance drop is non-negligible.